kw7oe/kw7oe.github.io/content/posts/gen-server.md

 **3. To use `ets` as store.**

 `ets` is really good built-in in memory storage for BEAM.
 No doubt, there will be times when you'll need to use this for your production application.
-And starting a `ets` table in a `GenServer` is definitely the way to go.
+Starting `ets` table in a `GenServer` is definitely the way to go.

-This is because, `ets` table is owned by the process create it, if the process is terminated, the `ets` table is also deleted.
+This is because `ets` table is owned by the process create it.
+If the process is terminated, the `ets` table is also deleted.
 However, do avoid wrapping `ets` call with `GenServer` callbacks as follows: